smarie/develop-behind-proxy/docs/configure_apps.md

 In order to trust your proxy's root certificate, right click on your proxy's certificate file (not the bundle file) in the windows file explorer and select *Install certificate*.

-## OpenSSL-based applications (such as wget)
+## OpenSSL-based applications (such as wget and curl)

-OpenSSL uses a directory-based certificate store, usually in `/etc/ssl/certs`.
+OpenSSL uses a directory-based certificate store, usually in `/etc/ssl/certs` (but can vary, depending on your operating system / distribution and/or version of OpenSSL).
 To make OpenSSL-based applications accept your proxy's certificate, you need to copy the Base64-encoded crt file to that folder and create a symlink with a specific name to that file.
-That process is described at (http://gagravarr.org/writing/openssl-certs/others.shtml#ca-openssl)
+That process is described at [http://gagravarr.org/writing/openssl-certs/others.shtml#ca-openssl](http://gagravarr.org/writing/openssl-certs/others.shtml#ca-openssl)

 ## APT (Debian Linux and Ubuntu Linux packet manager)